Epoxider/chat-analyzer/README.md

 ## Overview

-This repository showcases an innovative Natural Language Processing (NLP) pipeline, central to which is a custom-trained neural network designed for real-time sentiment analysis on Twitch livestream chats.
-The neural net dramatically outperforms Google's renowned BERT (Bidirectional Encoder Representations from Transformers) model, achieving an impressive accuracy of 90% compared to BERT's 41%.
-This project is crafted to offer a nuanced understanding of a Twitch channel's community, setting a new standard for sentiment analysis.
+This repository showcases an innovative Natural Language Processing (NLP) pipeline, where at the heart is a custom-trained neural network designed for real-time sentiment analysis on livestream chats.
+The neural net dramatically outperforms Google's renowned BERT (Bidirectional Encoder Representations from Transformers) model, achieving an accuracy of 90% compared to BERT's 41%.
+This project is made to offer a nuanced understanding of a Twitch channel's community, setting a new standard for sentiment analysis.
 Tailored for streamers, content creators, and those interested in the intricacies of online social interactions, this tool marks a significant leap forward in assessing and engaging with live audience sentiments.

 ## Features